 * Reduced vehicle downtime

 * Better vehicle efficiencies; use less fuel and reduce maintenance, wear and tear costs

 * Reduced staff downtime; time off after a crash

 Courses and Cost

 Courses will be tailored to your companies specific needs.

 The most common type of company vehicle driver training course is a two to three hour in-car session.
 This reduces downtime for you and the employee.
 The trainer assesses the drive, demonstrates if necessary and then coaches in the areas that require attention or updating.

-You and the employee both receive a copy of a written report which clarifies strengths and weaknesses of the drive shown by the employee.
+Both you and the driver receive a copy of the assessors report which clarifies strengths and weaknesses of the drive shown by the driver.

-Your contact at Three Shires is George Ritchie, George is a Fleet Registered Grade 6 (highest) driver trainer and is also an accredited Driver and Vehicle Standards Agency Fleet Instructor Trainer/Examiner and holds both the Institute of Advanced Motorists and RoSPA’s advanced certificates at the highest levels.
+Your contact at Three Shires is George Ritchie, George is a Fleet Registered Grade A (highest) driver trainer and holds the Institute of Advanced Motorists advanced certificate at the highest level.
 This tells us he is qualified to help you with your driver training.